Semolina halva with petimezi, or grape syrup, is a perfect veganGreek dessert

 Several weeks ago we shared a favourite childhood meal, rabbit stew.
 We knew that this recipe would be met with some strong reactions; eating rabbit is clearly not for everyone.
 Although we totally understand and respect this, we felt that it was a shame that not everyone would taste the wonderful flavours of this stew…rabbit aside.
 Then we remembered that sometimes our parents would replace the rabbit with eggplant!
 And we laughed, because we realized that this too could be met with some strong reactions; eggplant is not the most popular ingredient out there.

 Our gardens grow an abundance of zucchini.
-This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted), but is simply a testament to the un-finickiness of zucchini plants.
-And so, around this time of year, zucchini takes over our fridges and counters.
+This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted); it is simply a testament to the un-finickiness of zucchini plants.
+And so, in the summer zucchini takes over our fridges and counters.
 Thankfully, we have many delicious ways of using them up, like making zucchini chips, or cooking them on the grill.

 Like many Greeks, we are a gardening family.
 In our experience, it is rare to find a Greek who has access to even a little bit of land, who doesn’t then use it to plant some sort of vegetable or herb.
 Even when all that is available is a balcony, eggplants and tomatoes find themselves growing in pots, next to the basil.
 Gardening is a lovely heritage, and although our parents are the master green thumbs, we do pretty well ourselves; we had wonderful mentors after all.